EliasMMayer/Forecasting-M3-experiments/README.md

 Link to the pdf report: https://github.com/EliDerDeli/Forecasting-M3-experiments/blob/main/Forecast_report.pdf

-The code is split in markdown files, each of which is independentl usable.
+The code is split in markdown files, each of which runs independent.